paponius/userstyles/Dark BBC/description.md

 ### State
+Update 24-03: Fixed back to 80% after BBC web update.
+I forgot BBC does change class names periodically.

+Added color presets which work nice together, try by changing Background to Dark Charcoal and Text Background to Rich Black in Options.

 Site should be 100% Readable and 99% Styled.
 Please report unreadable text on any page.
 Some white blocks on some extra pages are left unstyled. e.g. https://www.bbc.co.uk/contact, https://www.bbc.co.uk/iplayer/guidance